SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 Accuracy (Validation): 92%

-The dataset consists of 12 classes and 10000+ images in total, each class contains approximately 850 images.
+The dataset consists of 12 classes and 8000+ images in total.
 Dataset splits into 80% for training and 20% for testing.

 Skin diseases included are: